List of IGPX characters

-The following is a list of characters in the anime series Immortal Grand Prix.
+The following is a list of characters in the anime series Immortal Grand Prix, which ran for two seasons.

 Team Satomi

-Team Satomi is a team and crew of young rookies from the United States of America who have just won the minor league IG-2 Championship and are now entering the big leagues as an IG-1 team.
+Team Satomi is a team and crew of young rookies from the United States who have just won the minor league IG-2 Championship and are now entering the big leagues as an IG-1 team.
 This young and inexperienced group actually did achieve the impossible dream to go from complete obscurity to winning in the IG-1 not only once, but twice.

 Team Satomi race record

 In both seasons, Team Satomi begins with a 1–1–1 record and finishes with four victories, including a win in the final against the team that they previously lost to and tied with.